 For our national wellbeing, Scotland must maximise the potential and opportunities that exist in Edinburgh and the South East as articulated in this Regional Prosperity Framework.
-The Scottish and UK Governments, national agencies and regional partners must align funding programmes and investment priorities alongside the wider contributions of private and 3rd sector partners to ensure this success.
+Scotland's economic health is dependent on a thriving economy that protects the environment across the region.
+The Scottish and UK Governments, national agencies and regional partners must align funding programmes and investment priorities alongside the wider contributions of private and 3rd sector partners including housing associations, voluntary/charitable organisations and social enterprises to ensure this success.
 This will secure maximum value for taxpayers' money and will attract business, create jobs and boost prosperity to benefit the region and the nation.